 Trail maintenance courses with ALLEGRA: Maintaining trails instead of just building them

-Trail building doesn't end with the final shaping day—that's when the trail really comes to life.
-In our trail maintenance courses with Graubünden Bike, Lukas Häusler and the ALLEGRA team impart practical knowledge on sustainable trail maintenance—from alpine enduro trails to skill centers.
+Trail construction doesn't end with the final shaping day—that's when the trail really begins to liven up.
+But even decades-old trails need regular maintenance.
+In our trail maintenance courses with Graubünden Bike, Lukas Häusler and the ALLEGRA team impart practical knowledge on sustainable trail maintenance—from alpine enduro trails and skill centers to hiking trails.
 Learn more and register now!

 Written BY